-As the focus of the Committee will remain the same for the duration of the 2020-23 planning period, it will report on the same objective and indicators each year as outlined in its 2020-23 Activity Plan.
+As the focus of the Committee will remain the same for the duration of the 2020-23 planning period, the Committee will report on the same objective and indicators each year as outlined in its 2020-23 Activity Plan.

-Committee activities in 2020-21 were consistent with the Provincial Government's commitment toward agriculture and agrifoods sustainability.
+Committee activities in 2021-22 were consistent with the Provincial Government's commitment toward agriculture and agrifoods sustainability.
 The Committee contributes to that commitment by acquiring granted agricultural land from retiring farmers and non-farmer landowners and making it available for acquisition by new and existing farmers as agricultural leases, thereby increasing the amount of agricultural land development.
-Increased development provides for the growth of primary production and opportunities for diversification, which will encourage growth in the area of value added and secondary processing activities.
-Securing additional land reduces farm costs and provides farmers with access to capital which can be used to further grow their operations.
+Increased development provides for the growth of primary production and opportunities for diversification, which will encourage growth in the area of value-added and secondary processing activities.
+Securing additional land reduces farm costs and provides farmers with access to capital that can be used to further grow their operations.

 Typically, applications received are evaluated for land use and soil suitability.
 Once evaluated, negotiations commence and can take considerable time.
-If an agreement is reached and a purchase and sale Agreement is signed between the Government of Newfoundland and Labrador and the applicant, funds are deducted from the budget for the fiscal year and transferred to a trust account with the legal consultant.
-The funds remain in the trust account until a survey is completed to confirm size and boundaries of the land in question.
-If any legal issues arise, this can delay the process.
+If an agreement can be reached and a purchase and sale agreement is signed between the Government of Newfoundland and Labrador and the applicant, funds are deducted from the Committee's budget for the fiscal year and transferred to a trust account with the legal consultant.
+The funds remain in the trust account until a survey is completed to confirm the size and boundaries of the land in question.
+If any legal issues arise, the process may be delayed.
 For this reason, the process can often go beyond one fiscal year.